DonRomaniello/Prometheus2.0/frontend/public/content/faq.md

 ## I have improv experience, why do I have to take Solid Foundations?

-If you have completed the iO training program or the Magnet training program, you are welcome to bypass Solid Foundations.
+If you have completed the iO or Magnet Theater training programs, you may bypass Solid Foundations.

 If you've studied anywhere else, you will need to take The Reset.

-Please drop us a line to find out when the next yearly session of The Reset will take place.
+Please drop us a line to find out when the next session of The Reset will take place.

-If you still feel like taking a four week course would be a waste of your time, then you are free to study elsewhere.
+If you still feel like a four week course would be a waste of your time, then you are encouraged to play elsewhere.